On this page

-This list of responsibilities should be completed using the previously developed summary of countermeasures for each emergency situation.
-In organizations operating on reduced staff during some shifts, some personnel must assume extra responsibilities during emergencies.
+This list of responsibilities should be completed using the previously developed summary of responses for each emergency situation.
 Sufficient alternates for each responsible position must be named to ensure that someone with authority is available onsite at all times.

 External organizations that may be available to assist (with varying response times) include:

 - Fire departments.

 - Ambulance services.

 - Industrial neighbours.

 These organizations should be contacted in the planning stages to discuss each of their roles during an emergency.
 Mutual aid with other industrial facilities in the area should be explored.

 Pre-planned coordination is necessary to avoid conflicting responsibilities.
 For example, the police, fire department, ambulance service, rescue squad, company fire brigade, and the first aid team may be on the scene simultaneously.
 A pre-determined chain of command in such a situation is required to avoid organizational difficulties.
 Under certain circumstances, an outside agency may assume command.